 5. One for the Bucket List

 It’s time to enjoy the things you normally wouldn’t.
 Hike up Machu Pichu, throw yourself out of a plane in New Zealand or celebrity spot on the island of Capri.
 You’ll never experience everything in life by sitting comfortably at home.
 I get that some people long for that quiet life, I totally get it (it’s nice to love being home) but I on the other hand crave new adventures on a constant basis because every day life can become the same thing, day in, day out.
 So go on, tick something off that bucket list that you’ve been dying to do.
 I bet you’ll feel amazing for it afterwards?!

-So, have you got some flights that you’ve constantly been checking on Skyscanner?
+So, have you got some flights that you’ve constantly been checking on Skyscanner or Agoda?
 Have I persuaded you to book them yet?

 I'm Bee.
 27 year old who is finally starting to understand herself.
 A Scorpio that's too nice to use that sting in her tail, regularly found searching for holidays or online shopping.
 Happiest when being fed, travelling & spending time with Mr C.